MaksymAndreiev/Winstars_internship/Task 2/README.md

 ### Image Classification
 I used a pre-trained MobileNetV2 model to classify the images.
 I froze the first layers of the model and added pooling and dense layers on top of it.
 Also I added dropout layer to prevent overfitting.
+The data was augmented using the `ImageDataGenerator` class from the `keras` library.
 The model was trained for 25 epochs.

 ### Named Entity Recognition
 Honestly, I didn't have experience with NER before.
 I was trying to find any dataset for NER, but I couldn't find any.